Jennifer Crusie: Writing career

 Crusie's MFA dissertation focused on the impact of gender on narrative strategies.
 To research the differences in the way men and women tell stories, Crusie read one hundred romance novels written by women, planning on following that by reading one hundred adventure novels written by men.
 The romance novels were so compelling that Crusie changed her dissertation to focus on romantic fiction and decided to try her hand at writing a romance novel.
 She quit her job in the summer of 1991 to devote herself full-time to writing.
 Crusie completed her first manuscript, called Keeping Kate, in 1991, but was unable to sell it.
 She entered a Silhouette-sponsored novella contest in the winter of 1991 and won one of twelve places with a novel called Sizzle.
 Shortly after that, Harlequin bought Keeping Kate and changed the name to Manhunting, which was Crusie's first published novel, appearing in February 1993.

 For the first three years of Crusie's career, her books were published as category romances under the Silhouette, Harlequin, and Bantam Loveswept lines.
 In 1995, Crusie signed with St. Martin's Press, and began writing single title novels, beginning with Tell Me Lies.
 The switch to longer, non-category novels was easy for Crusie, who says that "I was never conscious of writing category or single title or paperback or hardcover.
 You just have to tell the truest story you know."
-Her long partnership with her editor, Jennifer Enderlin, has made it possible for her to explore many different aspects of storytelling, and Crusie explained the depth of her relationship with her editor in an explanation of why she wasn't self-publishing]: "SMP still excels at the one thing I'd have to work full time to do half as well as they do: Tell people my book is out there.
+Her long partnership with her editor, Jennifer Enderlin, made it possible for her to explore many different aspects of storytelling, and Crusie explained the depth of her relationship with her editor in an explanation of why she wasn't self-publishing]: "SMP still excels at the one thing I'd have to work full time to do half as well as they do: Tell people my book is out there.
 But okay, let's say I could market my own book riding on the coattails of everything my publisher has already established for me.
 SMP still holds one trump card: Jennifer Enderlin.
 I don't want to write a book without Jen.
-She makes me a better writer."
+She makes me a better writer".
+After a ten-year hiatus from publishing, Crusie began again in collaboration again with Bob Mayer, experimenting with self-publishing.